Frequently Asked Questions

 Where will Veterans’ Ride Connect take me?

 Veterans’ Ride Connect will take you wherever you need to go.
-Currently, medical trips are the priority, but transit services are also provided for shopping, education, employment or social reasons.
+Currently, medical trips are the priority.
+As funding to subsidize trips comes in, we hope to be able to provide transportation for other needs such as shopping, education, employment or social reasons.

-Veterans’ Ride Connect provides services throughout more than 25 counties in northeast Oklahoma.
-So, wherever a veteran needs to go, Veterans’ Ride Connect will provide him or her with safe, reliable and local transportation services, door-to-door.
+Veterans’ Ride Connect provides services throughout eastern Oklahoma.
+So, wherever a veteran needs to go, Veterans’ Ride Connect will provide him or her with safe, reliable and local transportation services, curb-to-curb.

-Adair • Cherokee • Craig • Creek • Delaware • Haskell • Hughes • Kay • Latimer • Le Flore • Mayes • McIntosh • Muskogee • Nowata • Okfuskee • Okmulgee • Osage • Ottawa • Pawnee • Pittsburg • Rogers • Sequoyah • Tulsa • Wagoner • Washington
+Adair • Atoka • Cherokee • Craig • Creek • Delaware • Haskell • Hughes • Johnston • Kay • Latimer • Le Flore • Marshall • Mayes • McIntosh • Murray • Muskogee • Nowata • Okfuskee • Okmulgee • Osage • Ottawa • Pawnee • Pittsburg • Rogers • Sequoyah • Tulsa • Wagoner • Washington

 A portion of Seminole County is also included in our service area.
 Other destinations outside the service area will also be considered.

-Veterans Ride Connect will coordinate with any medical facility, as well as Veterans Administration clinics and hospitals, including the Jack C. Montgomery VA Medical Center in Muskogee.
-We will also coordinate with Veterans Transportation Service (VTS) at JCMVAMC.
+Veterans’ Ride Connect will coordinate with any medical facility, as well as Veterans Administration clinics and hospitals, including the Jack C. Montgomery VA Medical Center in Muskogee.
+We will also work with Veterans Transportation Service (VTS) and the Disabled American Veterans (DAV).

 How much does a ride cost?